 Cascade Conducting Masterclass

-“…a very challenging business, yet a highly worthwhile and valuable art form, one has to stay true to the music throughout.
-Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative, so that great symphonic music can live on and not only be cherished by generations to come, but function as a relevant and effective platform for peace, expression, and understanding of our world.” ~Sarah Ioannides
+“…a challenging business, yet a highly worthwhile and valuable art form.
+Preserving one’s own talent, faith to the music, and performance integrity while navigating a successful path forward is imperative.
+Not only so that great symphonic music can live on be cherished by generations to come, but also so it may function as a relevant and effective platform for peace, expression, and understanding of our world.”

-The Third Annual Cascade Conducting Master Class and First Annual Cascade Composer’s Workshop at Pacific Lutheran University will take place from June 14th to 21st, 2020.
+The Third Annual Cascade Conducting Master Class and First Annual Cascade Composers Workshop at Pacific Lutheran University will take place June 14- 21, 2020.
 Symphony Tacoma conductor and music director Sarah Ioannides will lead 21 hours of quality instructional podium time featuring principal musicians from Symphony Tacoma.
-There will be a concert for the 15 chosen full participants on the evening of Saturday the 20th in beautiful Lagerquist Hall at Pacific Lutheran University.
-A professional video recording of the concert will be professionally recorded and this recording will be made available to participants.
-In addition, six conductors will be chosen to conduct the original works composed for the Cascade Composer’s Workshop by its participants in a public reading/concert on Sunday, June 21st.
+On Saturday evening, June 20, the 15 full participants will present a concert in Lagerquist Hall at Pacific Lutheran University.
+A professional video recording of the concert will be made available to participants.
+In addition, six conductors will be selected to conduct the original works composed by participants of the Cascade Composers Workshop in a public reading/concert on Sunday, June 21.

-The masterclass will include round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor including rehearsal technique, business and media aspects, and navigating the application/audition process for professional conducting positions.
+There will be round-table discussions with Sarah Ioannides and guest speakers about the realities of working as a professional conductor, including rehearsal techniques, business and media aspects, and navigating the application/audition process for professional conducting positions.